vbrown608/netlify-plugin-applitools-demo/src/index.md

 Any changes will get caught by the visual diffing tool!

-And how about a little encouragement?
+And how about a little more encouragement?